Not the camping type? Here’s what you need to know about a glamping trip.

 While some glamping companies have decided to remain closed for the 2020 season to protect the safety and well-being of staff and guests during the pandemic, others have tweaked operations with coronavirus risks in mind.

-For example, Hipcamp shows users if site owners have implemented the company’s " COVID-19 Safety Standards" at their listing.
+For example, Hipcamp shows users whether site owners have implemented the company’s “ COVID-19 Safety Standards” at their listing.

 Collective Retreats consulted with health experts to create new cleaning procedures and implemented contactless check-in for guests, among other new pandemic efforts.